What is BASIC?

 -

-countries especially English-speaking Canada, in this case, some
+other countries especially English-speaking Canada, in this case,

 -